IN DREAMS by Chris Green

 Suddenly to my amazement and horror, Rhonda’s voice comes on the line.
 ‘Hello Mr Shapiro,’ she says.
 ‘How have you been since our ……. meeting?’

-‘See you later,’ says Rhonda.
+‘See you later,’ Rhonda says.
 ‘I have a feeling we may find the box tonight.’

 Donna wonders why I am home early.
-I tell her that we had a power cut at work.
-Several times through the evening she asks if everything is OK.
+I tell her we had a power cut at work.
+Several times through the evening, she asks if everything is OK.

-‘You normally like to watch Homeland,’ she says.
+‘You normally like to watch The Apprentice,’ she says.
 ‘Is something wrong?’

 ‘I’m just tired,’ I say.
 ‘I don’t think I slept well last night.’